-Courses used to satisfy the reasoning and inquiry in science requirement for graduation must be selected from the following departments or courses and must include a lab: astronomy (ASTR), atmospheric science (ATSC), biology (BIOL), chemistry (CHEM), environment and natural resources (ENR), geology (GEOL), GEOG 1010, life science (LIFE), molecular biology (MOLB), physics (PHYS), or zoology (ZOO).
-As a result of completing general education courses in this area, students will be able to comprehend and apply the basic principles of science and methods of scientific inquiry.
+Courses used to satisfy the general education reasoning and inquiry in science requirement for graduation must be selected from the following departments or courses and must include a lab: astronomy (ASTR), atmospheric science (ATSC), biology (BIOL), chemistry (CHEM), environment and natural resources (ENR), geology (GEOL), GEOG 1010, life science (LIFE), molecular biology (MOLB), physics (PHYS), or zoology (ZOO).

-Math Computation Requirement
+Math Computation

-Courses used to satisfy the math computation requirement for graduation must be selected from the following departments or courses: BADM 1005 (AAS degree only), mathematics (MATH), or statistics (STAT).
 As a result of completing general education courses in this area, students will be able to comprehend and use quantitative concepts and methods to interpret and critically evaluate data and effectively problem-solve in a variety of contexts demanding quantitative literacy.